krookzmane/spywareremover/README.md

-## Spyware and Bloatware Remover
+# Spyware and Bloatware Remover

-**Disclaimer:** This project is provided for educational purposes only.
-Use at your own risk.
-Modifying system settings can potentially disrupt functionality.
+## Disclaimer

+This script is provided for educational purposes only.
+By using it, you accept full responsibility for any consequences.
+Ensure you understand the functionality of each option before selecting it.

 ## Overview